Master of Commerce

 Assessment methods

-Ongoing assessment throughout the semester includes examinations, essays, reports, presentations, group projects, research projects, quizzes and tests, blog journals and practical assignments.
+Ongoing assessment throughout the semester includes reports, presentations, group projects, research projects, practical assignments and e-portfolium.

 Learning at RMIT